 Summary files are approximately 7 KB each.

-The entire data set is approximately 642 MB.
+The Version 2 data set beginning with the 2013 Arctic campaign is approximately 916 MB.

 Spatial coverage for the IceBridge ATM campaigns includes the Arctic, Greenland, Antarctica, and surrounding ocean areas.
 In effect, this represents the coverage noted below.

 Southernmost Latitude 60° N